kiniamit/starter-hugo-research-group/content/home/welcome.md

   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'
   # Add custom styles
+  font-size:2.0rem
   css_style:
   css_class:
 ---

 <br>

-Was established on Feb 23,
+The group was established on Feb 23,
 2018 by Drs.
 Jerrie Hsieh,
 Amanda Bao, and Muhammet
 Kesgin with funding from an